SM Mall of Asia: SM Game Park

-A replacement of SM Bowling Center, it is located at the 3rd Level of the South Entertainment Mall.
-It is set to be operational on May 2023.
-Similar to its branch in SM Southmall, it will feature bowling, billiards, and other sports facilities.
+A replacement of SM Bowling Center, the flagship branch of SM Game Park is located on a 1947 sqm space at the 3rd Level of the South Entertainment Mall.
+It was opened in November 2023, after delays.
+It features bowling, billiards, basketball, archery, a game room, a mini-arcade, KTV, and a sports bar.

 SM Skating Rink

-The mall features the Philippines' first Olympic-sized ice skating rink which is located on the third level of the mall's main building.
+The mall features the Philippines' first Olympic-sized ice skating rink on the third level of the mall's main building.
 It covers an area of 1800 sqm and has a spectators area which can seat up to 200 people and accommodate up to 300 people.

 An older ice skating rink was one of the main features of the SM Mall of Asia at the time of its inauguration in 2006, which was situated at the ground level of the mall's main building.
 Its opening followed the closure of the old skating rink at the SM Megamall which was built in 1992.
-On 2015, the skating rink made a comeback and eventually opened at the SM Megamall, and during the mall's renovation works, the skating rink was temporarily moved from 2015–2017 to the open area lot between the SMX Convention Center and the MOA Arena, which is currently occupied by MOA Square, which houses IKEA Pasay City.
-The new skating rink, located at the 3rd floor, was opened in 2017.
+On 2015, the skating rink made a comeback and eventually opened at the SM Megamall, and during the mall's renovation works, the skating rink was temporarily moved from 2015–2017 to the open area lot between the SMX Convention Center Manila and the MOA Arena, which is currently occupied by MOA Square.
+The current skating rink, located at the 3rd floor, was opened in 2017.

 Several ice skating competitions have been held at the mall's ice skating rink such as the Skate Asia 2007, the first time an international competition at that scale was held in the Philippines.
-The ice hockey competition of the 2019 Southeast Asian Games was also held in the venue.
+The ice hockey competition of the 2019 Southeast Asian Games was also held at the skating rink.

+MOA Sky

+The MOA Sky refers to the shopping mall's rooftop amenities above the Main Mall and Entertainment Mall.
+Originally known as the Sky Garden, it first opened in September 2023.
+On February 25, 2025, it was re-inaugurated as the MOA Sky with new facilities including the MOA Football Pitch, MOA Paw Park, MOA Sanctuary, and MOA Sky Amphitheater.
+During the inauguration, an intra-squad exhibition game between players of the Philippines women's national football team took place.

+The MOA Football Pitch is a 115 × 74 m FIFA-grade artificial field with bleachers on the west and east side with a total of 1,800 seats.
+The MOA Paw Park is a dedicated area designed as a haven for dogs, featuring play zones and venue for pet parties.
+The MOA Sanctuary features a huge rosary, indoor glass structure, and secluded pocket gardens as places of prayer and meditation.
+The MOA Sky Amphitheater serves as an open-air performance venue.
+Also included are two plazas (North Sky Plaza and South Sky Plaza), 4 m Zodiac sculptures by Filipino-American visual artist Jefrë, playgrounds, al fresco dining, a grand staircase, viewing decks, and a solar photovoltaic rooftop.